SolaceSamples/solace-samples-go/README.md

 ## Supported Environments
 Monitor the Solace Community for updates on supported environments.
 As of version 1.0.0, the following environments are supported:

-- MacOS 64 bit (no support for M1 chip yet)
+- macOS 64 bit (no support for M1 chip yet)
 - Linux with glibc (no support for Alpine)
 - Windows under WSL
 - Any Alpine support with GLIBC